syncrosim/pysyncrosim/docs/quickstart.rst

     3  1.0.2
     4  1.0.0

-Install `helloworldTime` using the `add_package()` method from the Session class.
+Install ``helloworldTime`` using the :meth:`~pysyncrosim.session.Session.add_packages()` method from the Session class.
 This method takes a Package name as input and then queries the SyncroSim Package server for the specified Package.

 .. code-block:: pycon